WHAT IS OTT/CTV

 The Bottom Line

-2020 is a unique time for sports advertising.
-Not only are there special considerations and unrest due to the COVID-19 pandemic, but it is also a presidential election year.
+2021 is a unique time for sports advertising.
+Not only are there special considerations and unrest due to the COVID-19 pandemic, but it is also election season.
 That has traditionally made things very tricky with political campaigns dominating all the ad spots.
 For those reasons, it is more important than ever for marketers to lean into OTT for their NFL advertising.

 For any questions on how you can best leverage OTT for your upcoming NFL ad campaign, reach out to our team to get our thoughts.